egustafson/egustafson.github.io/content/HowTo/2015-02-25-ipv6-tunneling.rst

 of the tunnel will send (tunnel) IPv6 packets bound for you to.

 Select the nearest location for the "Available Tunnel Servers".
 Note that "nearest" is in a network sense.
-The estute person will perform ping checks and determine latency if there is any question as to which is closest.
-I was pleasently surprised that the physically closest node was the lowest latency - this is often not the my case.
+The astute person will perform ping checks and determine latency if there is any question as to which is closest.
+I was pleasantly surprised that the physically closest node was the lowest latency - this is often not the my case.
 Regardless, any of the server endpoints will function properly.